 Tanaris / Zul’Farrak

 It’s best to set your Hearthstone to some point which makes all of Azeroth as easy to access as possible.
 Currently for high level players this is Dalaran in the Broken Isles.
 Dalaran has all city services (except an auction house) as well as portals to all major cities and the Caverns of Time and Dalaran Crater which you will use frequently (see below).
 Upon entering Dalaran for the first time, you will receive a Dalaran Hearthstone which you can use every 20 minutes.
 You can also reach Dalaran via a portal in your class order hall, or via a portal made by a level 110 mage.
 You can access the Broken Isles at level 98.
+If you have leveled past Legion content, Dalaran is still more convenient for world travel than Boralus / Zuldazar, so keep your Dalaran Hearthstone in your bags so you can travel back there at will.

 For players below level 98, the Shrine of Seven Stars / Shrine of Two Moons in Pandaria’s Vale of Eternal Blossoms is the place to go.
 These shrines offer almost all city services (except some profession trainers) as well as portals to every major city.
 The Vale and the shrines are officially unlocked by a level 87 quest chain, but level 85 players can walk in by traveling overland from the Jade Forest to the Shado-Pan Fallback in Kun-Lai Summit, going upstairs to the wall, following the wall south for a bit, jumping down into the Vale at the point where there is a group of blood elves, and then heading back east to the shrine.
 Players below level 85 can be summoned in by a warlock.